Covid-19 Virus Update

 That programme of testing is being increased in response to the scientific advice given the stage of the infection curve we are in.

-The Scottish Government is focusing on testing those in hospital and key workers.
+The Scottish Government initially focused on testing those in hospital and key workers.

-The Scottish Government is working to expand capacity in our laboratories to enable up to 3,000 tests per day, up from current capacity of 780 tests per day.
+The Scottish Government is working to expand capacity in our laboratories to enable up to 12,000 tests per day.

 NHS guidance to support the use of testing capacity in laboratories not needed for essential care has been published.